 Decreasing Consumption of Sugary Drinks

-- Every school in the county will receive refillable water bottle stations
+- Every school in the county received refillable water bottle stations

-- Each school's Healthy School Team will be provided ReThink Your Drink resources (RTYD posters, RTYD Toolkit with Hidden Sugars Lesson, RTYD Powerpoint Presentation) to promote water as an alternative to sugary drinks
+- Each school's Healthy School Team was provided ReThink Your Drink resources (RTYD posters, RTYD Toolkit with Hidden Sugars Lesson, RTYD Powerpoint Presentation) to promote water as an alternative to sugary drinks

 Increasing Access to Physical Activity